Sleepful/mymail/README.md

 - Moving away from Fargate and implementing a CI/CD pipeline.
     * Fargate is useful for its simplicity as there is no need to manage Linux resources as there would be with EC2 or Kubernetes.
-    * However, Fargate has a very slow deployment process, it may take up to 20 minutes to look at a live
+    * However, Fargate has a very slow deployment process, it may take up to 20 minutes from start to finish.

 # Tech Stack